DNA (Backstreet Boys album): Background and promotion

-A press release stated that the group "analyzed their individual DNA profiles to see what crucial element each member represents in the group's DNA".
+A press release stated that the group "analyzed their DNA profiles to see what crucial element each member represents in the group's DNA."
 Kevin Richardson said of the album: "We were able to bring all of our influences and styles into one coherent piece of work.
 These songs are a great representation of who we are as individuals and who we are as a group.
 It's our DNA.
-We're really proud of that."
-DNA is also short for "Digital and Analog" which is how the boys started recording in the 1990s.
+We're really proud of that," yet any group members wrote no song on the album.
+DNA is also short for "Digital and Analog", which is how the boys started recording in the 1990s.

-The group announced the name of the album and its release date on November 9, 2018.
+The group announced the album's name and its release date of November 9, 2018.
 The same day, they also released the single "Chances" and announced the DNA World Tour in support of the album, which began in May 2019.

 Critical reception

-DNA received mostly positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 67 based on 4 reviews, indicating "generally favorable reviews".
+DNA mainly received positive reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 67 based on four reviews, indicating "generally favorable reviews".

 Commercial performance

 DNA debuted at number one on the US Billboard 200 with 234,000 album-equivalent units, of which 227,000 were pure album sales.
 It is the Backstreet Boys' third number-one album and first in 19 years, the last being Black & Blue (2000).
-It also makes this their eighth consecutive top-ten album following In a World Like This (2013), and set the group's record of generating number-one albums for three consecutive decades (1990-2010).
+It also makes this their eighth consecutive top-ten album following In a World Like This (2013) and set the group's record of generating number-one albums for three consecutive decades (1990-2010).

-In Canada, the album debuted at number one with over 46,000 first week sales.
-On January 3, 2020 the album was certified platinum with over 80,000 sales.
+In Canada, the album debuted at number one with over 46,000 first-week sales.
+On January 3, 2020, the album was certified platinum with over 80,000 sales.
 This is also the 5th highest-selling album in Canada in 2019 in terms of physical copies.

-As of January 20, 2020, the album sold over 416,000 copies in the US.
+In Japan, the album debuted at number one on the Billboard Japan Hot Albums chart selling 26,210 physical copies and 3,644 digital downloads.